melvinho77/tflint-ruleset-yumyum/docs/rules/terraform_module_source_version.md

 #### `allowed_version`

-The `allowed_version` option defines a list of regular expressions used to validate the `?ref=` or `?rev=` versioning in the source URL.
+The `allowed_version` option defines a list of regular expressions / exact strings used to validate the `?ref=` or `?rev=` versioning in the source URL.
 Only versions matching on of these expressions will be allowed.
 Example Go regular expressions are as follow:

 - `^bugfix/\\d+$`
 - `^feature/\\d+$`